mtkopone/smoax/README.md

 `smoax.release()` reverts `$.ajax` back to it's original form.

 By default, smoax *synchronously* calls the success and error handlers of an ajax invocation.
-This is generally good enough, and simplifies test writing by not requiring all test code to be within `runs()` and `waitsFor()` blocks.
-In some special cases, asynchronous behaviour could be required, and can be enabled by using `smoax.registerAsync()`.
-It takes the same arguments as `smoax.register()`.
+This is generally good enough, and simplifies test writing by not requiring all test code to become asyncronous.
+In some special cases, asynchronous behaviour might be nice, and can be enabled with
+`smoax.registerAsync(method, url, responseData, timeout)` The arguments are the same as for `smoax.register`, with an optional delay in milliseconds to wait before sending the response.
+Defaults to 0.

 Use `smoax.ajax()` instead of `$.ajax()` to access a non-mocked version of `jQuery.ajax()` during tests to e.g. load example data from files.